Code-the-Dream-School/python-200/lessons/Statistics.md

 - Visualize data with **histograms and boxplots**.
 - Compute summary statistics for 2 subgroups using *groupby()*.

 You’ve now seen how probability and sampling distributions help us understand what outcomes to expect.
-In the next step, we’ll use these ideas to test **hypotheses** – asking whether our data are consistent with a given assumption (e.g., a fair coin with p = 0.5).
+In the next topic, we’ll use these ideas to test **hypotheses** – asking whether our data are consistent with a given assumption (e.g., a fair coin with p = 0.5).
 This sets the stage for statistical testing.

 ## 🎉 Well Done!
 **🙌 Great work getting through these foundational concepts!**